johnstonbl01/clementinejs/tutorials/tutorial-passport.md

 };
 ```

 In the above code, we're instantiating a new [GitHub Strategy](https://github.com/jaredhanson/passport-github) object, and setting the authorization properties of that object to the configuration file we completed earlier.
-Passport will use this information to authorize that our application has the privilege of accessing the Twitter API.
+Passport will use this information to authorize that our application has the privilege of accessing the GitHub API.

 Next we need to implement what Passport refers to as the ["verify callback."](http://passportjs.org/docs/configure) This is a callback function required by each type of strategy which will ensure the validity of the credentials and supply Passport with the user information that authenticated.